zgmartin/near-n/README.md

 ##Info:
 Pattern classification is a part of the field of Machine Learning.
-The goal of classification is to partition or modularize the space of possible choices into distinct classes of objects based on features(variables) about the data.
+The goal of classification is to _partition_ or modularize the space of possible choices into distinct classes of objects based on _features_ about the data.

 **Classifiers: 0 1 2 3 4 5 6 7 8 9**